\\\ Paying For Your Pet

 Swedish based Klarna was the first company that came to our attention a few years or so ago, flooding UK customers helping them to spread the cost of their shopping by making 3 interest-free instalments, automatically charged from their card every 30 days when purchasing from their huge business partner portfolio, predominantly fashion and beauty, accessories and home retailers.

 With an easy to use and extremely appealing app to young fashionistas, this revolutionized the problem of shopping fashion online where clothing sizes are not standardised between brands and customers were ordering several colours and differing sizes in the hope that one garment may fit them.
-Their bedrooms became fitting rooms.
+Their bedrooms became fitting rooms overnight.

 That left the problem of returning the unwanted items and where large sums of money were being taken from their bank accounts, then having to wait for the slow refund process offered by retailers sometimes leaving the customer in hundred pounds of debt.